Toto and Susie Wolff want transparency from FIA on closed probe. 'Active legal exchange' underway | TSN

 The Mercedes team and Formula One Management, which runs the commercial side of F1, denied any allegations of improper sharing of information or conflict of interest.

-On Wednesday, nine Formula One teams released nearly identical statements denying they had complained to the FIA about an alleged conflict of interest.
+On Wednesday, nine F1 teams released nearly identical statements denying they complained to the FIA about an alleged conflict of interest.
 The flurry of statements followed an appearance by Red Bull team principal Christian Horner on Sky Sports in which he denied instigating the investigation.

 AP auto racing: https://apnews.com/hub/auto-racing